Congress to consider new no-fly list for unruly passengers

 The number of incidents involving unruly passengers dropped sharply last year after a judge struck down a federal requirement to wear masks on planes.
 However, incidents serious enough to be investigated by federal officials remained more than five times higher than before the pandemic.

-“The violent incidents have not stopped,” Cher Taylor, a Frontier Airlines flight attendant who said she witnessed a passenger attack another in 2021 in Miami and walk away before police arrived, said during a news conference outside the Capitol.
-“Strong penalties are needed to curb violent and unacceptable behavior.
+“The violent incidents have not stopped,” said Cher Taylor, a Frontier Airlines flight attendant who said she witnessed a passenger attack another in 2021 in Miami and walk away before police arrived.
+At a news conference outside the Capitol Taylor said “Strong penalties are needed to curb violent and unacceptable behavior.
 Bad behavior should not fly.”

 “If Congress wants to further reduce air-rage incidents on aircraft, it should look at forcing the airlines to make flying a less miserable experience,” said Jay Stanley, a spokesman for the American Civil Liberties Union.